1. What is CMMC?

 11. Does Every Company Get Judged the Same Way?

-The CMMCab (advisory board) establishes five certification levels that were designed to reflect the maturity and reliability of a company’s cybersecurity infrastructure.
+No, not really.
+The CMMCab (advisory board) establishes three certification levels that were designed to reflect the maturity and reliability of a company’s cybersecurity infrastructure.
 This is done to safeguard sensitive government information on contractors’ information systems.

 Level 1: A company must perform “basic cybersecurity practices” such as using antivirus software and ensuring employees change their passwords regularly.
 This should be done to protect Federal Contract Information (FCI).